DUNE-DAQ/runconftools/docs/generator_creation.md

 ```
 Or something very similar in spirit.

-While developing, personal experience suggested that is quite useful to develop the generator initially saving the file outside the local base git repository.
+While developing, personal experience suggested that is quite useful to develop the generator by initially saving the file outside the local base git repository.
 In this way the chages made to the base by executing the generator can simply be reverted with a
 ```bash
 (cd /path/to/base; git restore)